 4. External Catastrophic Events

-Following that explosion, there were many Japanese families bringing their young children to Bali away from the contamination risk.
+Booz and Allen describe these as natural, political, or regulatory risks where the external event could not be controlled or easily anticipated.
+An example is the Japanese Tsunami and resulting nuclear fallout.
+But note there are opportunities that can come from these events; following that explosion there were many Japanese families bringing their young children to Bali away from the contamination risk.
 They needed good, affordable education for their children.
-Unfortunately, many returned to Japan because they couldn’t find enough business to meet that need.
-But if their business needs had been met, it’s very likely that many more would have followed and boosted Bali’s economy.
+Unfortunately, many returned to Japan because they couldn’t find some business to meet that need.
+But if the need had been met then quite likely much more would have followed and made such a business very viable.

 Do You Have a Risk Management Plan?

 Once you are in touch, you can properly contribute to a realistic SWOT Analysis.
-SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
-Strengths and weaknesses are assessed in relation to your competitors.
-There is no strength involved if you and any of your competitors have the same capability.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
+Strengths and weaknesses are assessed in relation to your competitors – there is no strength involved if you and any of your competitors have the same capability.
 Opportunities and Threats relate to potential events in your external business environment.

-In risk analysis, we look at how we can reduce the possible impact of weaknesses and threats.
-If possible, find a way to turn any problem into an opportunity.
+In risk analysis, we look to see how we can reduce the possible impact of weaknesses and threats – if possible, find a way to turn any problem into an opportunity.

 Smart Risk Taking